top of page

 Melody is a succession of sounds with different pitches and durations.

-Range: is the distance between lowest and highest note of a melody.
-It can be narrow, as in children’s songs or wide.
+• Range is the distance between the lowest and highest notes of a melody.
+It can be narrow, as in children’s songs, or wide.

 Birds On The Wires